zutshi/S3CAMR/README.md

 model.
 This discrete model is then queried for violation, which if found is checked in the original continous model.

+##Current Status: [Partial Implementation]
+SAL + YICES are required as they are the only working BMC engine.

 ##Installation
 Clone the repository and install the dependencies.